Why Does EKU Believe Living On Campus Is Important?

 When combined, these benefits create an atmosphere of success and support that results in students who have lived on campus reporting greater overall satisfaction with their college experience than those students who never did.

-Knowing this why would you not want your son or daughter living on campus?
+Knowing this why would you not want your child living on campus?

 Regarding the residency requirement, even though it is not preferred, the university will allow students to commute from the primary home of their parents because this would be a continuation of the living/learning situation the student experienced during high school.